Prepare Your Parcels

 Signage: When sending and receiving parcels you will probably need to sign off the package when giving it to the courier and someone will have to sign on receipt – this can be arranged to be someone other than you, just make sure that the delivery driver knows who it’s going to be.

-Consolidation: Some large parcel delivery companies run specific routes, therefore if you can find one that is going near both collection and delivery points then your parcel should be able to hitchhike on the back of other deliveries, this can save you a substantial amount when sending large packages.
+Consolidation: Some delivery companies run specific routes, therefore if you can find one that is going near both collection and delivery points then your parcel should be able to hitchhike on the back of other deliveries, this can save you a substantial amount when sending large packages.
 Being flexible with the pick-up and delivery dates will usually help you get a better price.

-Finding and comparing all the dedicated parcel delivery companies would be exhausting.
+Finding and comparing all the dedicated delivery companies would be exhausting.
 Getting quotes for moving your valuables is important, but you don’t want to be doing all the legwork yourself.

 Shiply can help you find and compare a range of large parcel couriers, or rather we can help them find you!